5 Motivational Books Like The Four Agreements

 Everything you’ve experienced in your life, down to the moment, is a part of you.
 It’s a part of your legacy.
 All of it plays a role in who you will become, who you are becoming.
 Everything happens with a purpose attached.
 Everything is purposefully happening on your journey in your life.

-The author talks about what things we can implement into daily routines to elevate us, eliminate negativity, and replace positivity.
+The author discusses what we can implement into daily routines to elevate us, eliminate negativity, and replace positivity.
 How are we going to start doing that?
 We’re going to meditate.
-Everything that society today is teaching is pulling us away from further corruptness.
+Everything that society today is teaching is pulling us away from further corruption.
 Like The Four Agreements, The Fifth Agreement is a sequel.
 It refers to how things used to run back in the day told Tech as a code of conduct.

-We cannot rebuild and do things over, start from scratch the way we see fit, the way our ancestors meant for things to happen today.
+We cannot rebuild and do things over; start from scratch the way we see fit, the way our ancestors meant for things to happen today.
 You can start by inheriting wisdom from the fifth agreement as a code of conduct.
-It’s a rule that you will no longer suffer if you apply to your life as consistently as you can.
+It’s a rule that you will no longer suffer if you apply it to your life as consistently as possible.

 Author: don Miguel Ruiz